Odell Beckham Jr. Drops Hint: Dog-Style Peeing Ploy Was Aimed At Trump During Giants Game?

-New York Giants Odell Beckham Jr. threw out a hint on Monday that when he got down on all fours, lifted his leg like a dog and then pretended to pee, it was in response to Trump’s name calling of the NFL players.
+New York Giants Odell Beckham Jr. threw out a hint on Monday that when he got down on all fours, lifted his leg like a dog, and then pretended to pee, it was in response to Trump’s name calling of the NFL players.
 Many concerns were raised across the social media sites after Beckham used this “disgraceful” ploy as a “touchdown celebration” during Sunday’s game against the Eagles.
 This wide receiver pretended to urinate like a dog in a stadium full of thousands and with hundreds of thousands more NFL fans watching at home, including children.

 Beckham’s touchdown celebration was “disgraceful,” suggests the New York Daily News.
 Many social media site users are mirroring those thoughts after they got a gander at Beckham in his doggy-like position lifting his back leg in the Philidelphia Eagles’ end zone.